yuxi120407/GenCELLAgent/README.md

-# 🤖 GenCELLAgent: GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents
+# 🤖 GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents

 This repository provides a comprehensive guide and implementation for GenCELLAgent from scratch using Google's Gemini as the Large Language Model (LLM) of choice.